LE0N4RDOR4M0S/Calculadora-em-React/README.md

 ## Description

 This is a basic calculator that can be used to perform simple mathematical operations.
-It was developed using React and includes features such as addition, subtraction, multiplication, division, and floating-point operations.
+It was developed using React and includes features such as addition, subtraction, multiplication and division.